 Florida guidelines state that the maximum a home warranty provider can charge its consumers for an assignment of the home warranty is $40.
-Any refunds or cancellations of the home warranty agreement between the two parties is subject to a sliding scale for time covered within the first 10 days of the contractual agreement.
+Any refunds or cancellations of the home warranty agreement between the two parties are subject to a sliding scale for the time covered within the first 10 days of the contractual agreement.
 This allows the home warranty provider a level of reasonability for its incurred administrative costs of the sale and cancellation of the policy.
-Renewals are also handled in the favor of both the policy holder and the provider as they cannot exceed the cost of a new policy, unless the specific customer has claim history to support the increase and or any expenses were incurred in the renewal process by the policy provider, such as an inspection.
+Renewals are also handled in the favor of both the policyholder and the provider as they cannot exceed the cost of a new policy, unless the specific customer has claim history to support the increase and or any expenses were incurred in the renewal process by the policy provider, such as an inspection.

 As previously mentioned with no Federal regulations or guidelines to follow, it is up to each state to set the tone for their residents and businesses in that they want to protect both, and consequently protect them from one another.
 Florida has taken the time to understand what most complaints about home warranty providers are about and written into the guidelines that these things must be made obvious to the average consumer.
-These guidelines may sound like they are working against the businesses providing the service, but in retrospect they are not.
-They will help ensure that not anyone can just start a home warranty company and start selling without being properly licensed and that it will also increase the customers awareness of what is or is not covered, which will increase customer satisfaction and lessen complaints to the Better Business Bureau as well.
+These guidelines may sound like they are working against the businesses providing the service, but in retrospect, they are not.
+They will help ensure that not anyone can just start a home warranty company and start selling without being properly licensed and that it will also increase the customer’s awareness of what is or is not covered, which will increase customer satisfaction and lessen complaints to the Better Business Bureau as well.

-Other states that have clear guidelines for home warranty providers and their customers are: California, Iowa, Louisiana, and North Carolina all other states have less regulations on how to operate a home warranty business, leaving the business practices up to ambiguity.
+Other states that have clear guidelines for home warranty providers and their customers are: California, Iowa, Louisiana, and North Carolina all other states have fewer regulations on how to operate a home warranty business, leaving the business practices up to ambiguity.
 It is always best to check with the BBB on the companies standing and if there is no standing.
 Never rush into a contractual purchase and read the agreement thoroughly.